United Ministries serves and empowers those on the transformative journey to self-sufficiency.

 Our tagline, “Transforming Lives Together,” emphasizes that we cannot make changes for our clients, and perhaps they alone cannot achieve their goals, but that working together, their lives can be transformed.

 Yes!
 We believe the best way to understand our work at United Ministries is to see it for yourself.
 We invite you to tour our agency to learn more about our programs, meet some very dedicated staff members and volunteers and learn about the needs of our program participants.
+To arrange a tour, contact Robin at 864-335-2615.

 In 1970, the South Carolina Annual Conference of the United Methodist Church founded Greenville Urban Ministry (GUM) to coordinate existing inner-city ministries and assist unemployed church members in Greenville’s mill villages.
 In 1982, our name was changed to United Ministries (UM) to better convey the organization’s ecumenism.
 Although the organization had previously operated in several locations, in 1984 it settled at Pendleton Street in Greenville’s West End where we continue to serve participants today.